 Stay with me and surrender to this space.
 You know what needs your attention.
 Don’t dismiss it because you will miss it…you will miss the invitation to work on the real projects – the ones that cause you to emotionally quarantine, day after day, year after year.

-...and you know as well as I do that whatever (figuratively) plagued you in February is just waiting for you in “getting back to normal”.
+as I do that whatever (figuratively) plagued you in February is just waiting

 So choose a better normal, even if it means some yuck until we get there.
 I believe it will be vastly better than we ever thought possible.